Paddy-Xu/RenalArterialRecon/README.md

 ```
 python optimization/GCOForestDi.py
 ```
+Note that the first iteration takes a very long time to run before you see results in terminal (not a bug).
+This is because the splitting process is very time-consuming when there is a single node that are connected to all terminals (as it should in the first iteration).

 To make use of the extracted image priors, you will need to provide ```GCOForestDi.py```  a prebuilt tree, as well as the sampled leaf nodes in the estimated cortex, both given in ```.vtk``` format.
 Both will be read into ```numpy arrays``` by ```pyvista```.